Launch Recite Me assistive technology

 Appeals

 If you wish to appeal against the council’s decision to apply a premium to your account or the refusal of a premium exception, you must first appeal directly to the revenues team.
-This can be done on our Council Tax Appeals webpage.
+This can be done on by visiting Council Tax Appeals.

-Please note that you cannot appeal against the level of which the premium has been applied.
+You cannot appeal against the level of the premium, only against whether it has been correctly applied to your account.